for Veterans and the Public

 Frequently Asked Questions

-Q: Why should you bother using condoms to prevent transmission when HIV is treatable?
+Q: Why is it important to wear condoms when HIV is treatable?

 Latex condoms are highly effective in preventing the sexual transmission of HIV when used consistently and correctly.
 In addition, the consistent and correct use of latex condoms reduce the risk of other STDs such as gonorrhea and chlamydia, and to a lesser degree, genital ulcer disease such as Herpes.
 Condom use may also reduce the risk of genial human papillomavirus (HPV) and HPV-associated diseases, e.g. genital warts and cervical cancer.